April 2025

 The mean gender pay gap is the difference between women’s mean hourly wage and men’s mean hourly wage.
 The mean hourly wage is the average hourly wage across the entire organisation.

-The median gender pay gap is the difference between women’s median hourly wage (the middle paid woman) and men’s median hourly wage (the middle paid man).
-The median hourly wage is calculated by ranking all employees from the highest paid to the lowest paid, and taking the hourly wage of the person in the middle.
+The median gender pay gap is the difference between women’s median hourly wage (the middle-paid woman) and men’s median hourly wage (the middle-paid man).
+The median hourly wage is calculated by ranking all employees from the highest paid to the lowest paid and taking the hourly wage of the person in the middle.

 Pay quartiles are calculated by splitting all employees in an organisation into four even groups according to their level of pay.
 Looking at the proportion of men and women in each quartile gives an indication of the gender representation at different levels of the organisation.